Resend

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — mcp — within Infra & APIs.
-WorkOS is currently shipping more aggressively (velocity 6.3 vs 2.5), with 1 editorial sparks in the last 30 days against 0.
+They serve adjacent needs but don't currently overlap on shipped themes.
+WorkOS is currently shipping more aggressively (velocity 8.8 vs 3.8), with 2 editorial sparks in the last 30 days against 1.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Port alternatives in Infra & APIs are ranked by recent ship velocity.
 Browse the "Port alternatives" section above for the current picks, or visit /alternatives/port for the full list with editorial commentary on each.